scds/intro-regex/lessons/lesson3.md

 If you want to use a quantifier on a group of characters, you can do so by surrounding the group of characters with round brackets ( ) and proceeding the closing bracket with a quantifier.

+Suppose we wanted to capture all "Dogs" that occur one or more times sequentially from the text above.
+If we just did `Dogs+` as our search query, we'd get matches for the word "Dogs" with one or more `s`'s.
+This happens because the quantifier is only applied on the character prior to it.

+Search Query: `Dogs+`
+Test String:
 ```
 DogsDogsDogsDogsDogsDogs
 Dogsssssssssssssssssssss
 ```

-Suppose we wanted to capture all "Dogs" that occur one or more times sequentially from the text above.
-If we just did `Dogs+` as our search query, we'd get matches for the word Dogs with one or more 's's.
-This happens because the quantifier is only applied on the character prior to it.

 <img src="../assets/img/alternation2.png" width="100%" style="border: 2px solid #000;" alt="'DogsDogsDogsDogsDogsDogs' and 'Dogsssssssssssssssssssss' are both matched.">